What is the best method to repair concrete floors with reinforcement corrosion?

 Galvanic anode technology has been developed to provide galvanic corrosion protection and to combat the underlying corrosion by supplying a small electrical current to the reinforcing steel.
 Galvanic systems are desirable because they create their protective current internally through a natural reaction where the anode corrodes to galvanically protect the steel.

-While, in our opinion, there are many situations where galvanic anodes can provide the most economical and practical solution to improve the corrosion resistance of reinforcement, it is acknowledged that there are limitations about their long term corrosion protection and effectiveness especially in marine environments with high corrosion activity and high levels of chloride contamination.
+While there are many situations where galvanic anodes can provide the most economical and practical solution to improve the corrosion resistance of reinforcement, it is acknowledged that there are limitations about their long-term corrosion protection and effectiveness especially in marine environments with high corrosion activity and high levels of chloride contamination.

 Our services include: